 Access to the administrative offices can be obtained from Frank Moss.

 All MSE conference rooms are equipped with projection equipment and computer.
-A projector and a laptop are available for MSE sponsored use and can be reserved at the following web site: http://www.space.gatech.edu/ .
-Equipment must be returned immediately after use.
-Any problems, faulty parts, etc. should be reported at that time.
+Conference rooms can be reserved at the following web site: http://www.space.gatech.edu/.
+Any problems, faulty parts, etc. should be reported to the MSE IT or administrative staff.

 Building maintenance requests should be emailed to Frank Moss.
 In the event of an emergency after hours, call the Georgia Tech Police Dept. at (404) 894-2500.

-Please send requests for business cards to Mechelle Kitchings.
+Please send requests for business cards to Mechelle Kitchings or Alyssa Barnes.
 Provide your name, title, phone #, fax #, email address, and URL (optional) when you place your request.
 These cards are produced in-house in small quantities.